 Another Giant Leap!
 Out On My Own.

 In 1990 after working ten years at Honeywell, I started freelancing and my computer skills took off.
 I picked up database skills, web development, technical writing and training to name a few.
 Plus, I studied and practiced marketing.
-While working in various positions in computers I wrote a lot of documentation.
-Later in my career I took several writing courses.
-Those courses opened the world to a more enjoyable life: working as a freelance writer and published author for more than 10 years.
+While working in various positions in computers I wrote a lot of documentation and took several writing courses.
+Those courses opened the world to a more enjoyable life: working as a freelance writer and published author for over 10 years.

 As a hands-on specialist throughout the full Software Development Life cycle (SDLC), I am one of those rare birds who feels good documentation is essential.
-So, every database I created or maintained, I always researched the users and how they would use the database.
+Every database I created or maintained, I always researched the users and how they would use the database.
 Then wrote the documentation inside the code.
 This was especially important for the next developer that came along.
 Not only did it help them understand the logic, but also saved the company time and money with a shorter learning curve or maintenance.
 With those skills, I became a sought-after database developer.
 I had five developers that I would follow before the dot-com bust.
 Once they left a company I received a call to “fix” the databases.
 These skills helped me reinvent myself as a technical writer.

 Fast forward to today.
-Primarily I help companies with their documentation needs.
+Companies hire me to help with their documentation needs.
 This includes strategizing, creating, replacing and updating technical and marketing content.

 I’m a passionate marine enthusiast and sailor who has interviewed countless industry experts as well as visited, interviewed personnel at, written about, photographed and video taped hundreds of marine ports in the US and abroad.